 A ketogenic diet is a very-low-carb diet.
 So low, in fact, that your liver may not be able to make enough new glucose to properly feed your brain.

 Luckily, your brain is a hybrid organ and runs well on two fuels: glucose and ketones, which are both small enough to cross over the blood-brain barrier.

 If fewer carbs are beneficial, would the no-carb Carnivore diet be the best diet?
-I will share my insights on that topic in next week’s post.
+Click the link to read Part 2: How Your Body Runs without Carbs: The Carnivore Diet.

 If you’re interested in trying a low-carb or keto diet to see if it will work for you, I encourage you to take one of my 21-Day Challenges.
 Thank you for reading!